hassanhabib/EFxceptions/README.md

 </p>

 # EFxceptions
-Alice and I have designed and developed this library as a wrapper around the existing EntityFramework DbContext implementation to provide the following values:
+We have designed and developed this library as a wrapper around the existing EntityFramework DbContext implementation to provide the following values:

 <ol>
 	<li>Meaningful Exceptions for SQL error codes.</li>